aidanconnolly/ga-ds829-train-test-split-and-bias-variance/README.md

 | Practice  | Train Test Split and Cross Val.
 Lab | [Here](./practice/)
 | Datasets | Average weight of the body and the brain for 62 mammal species | [Here](./assets/data/mammals.txt) |

-In this lesson, we use the Boston housing dataset (from scikit-learn) and the average weight of mammal bodies/brains.
-These are used because they are appropriate for linear modeling with generally intuitive features.
+> In this lesson, we use the Boston housing dataset (from scikit-learn) and the average weight of mammal bodies/brains.
+These datasets are used because they are appropriate for linear modeling with generally intuitive features.

 ---

 ## Learning Objectives

+After this lesson, students will be able to:
 - **Describe** what error due to bias is and what error due to variance is
 - **Identify** the bias-variance tradeoff
 - **Describe** what overfitting and underfitting means in the context of model building